Hoka One One Stinson 3 ATRReview Facts

 The manufacturer's suggested retail price (MSRP) of the Stinson 3 ATR is $160, making it a fairly expensive shoe.
 This is $30 more than the previous model.
 Runners unafraid to shop online will find the shoe for under $100.
 With many websites offering free returns, finding online bargains might be the way to go.
 Ordering two or three sizes and returning the ones that don’t fit is a common practice.

 The 4 mm lugs on the bottom of the outsole offer decent traction on light trails, but runners did not give the shoe a high score as a trail shoe when compared to other equally-priced trail shoes.
 Only sections of the outsole are lugged which leaves sections of the soft EVA rubber outsole exposed to the ground.
 Hoka One One claims this design provides stability on uneven terrain because the sole is able to “morph and bend around” the terrain it is covering.
-The high stack height of the midsole also made the shoe feel cumbersome on extremely rocky terrain.
+The high stack height of the midsole also made the shoe feel a little difficult to maneuver on extremely rocky terrain.
 On smooth roads, the shoe did well and also excelled on wet surfaces

 .
 Serious, long distance trail runners will probably be disappointed by the overall performance of the shoe.